ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 We will define the second peer organization now.
 The pattern is identical to what you did earlier for the first organization.

 !!!
 Note
-        This will be the third Certificate Authority you define in this lab, so we will show fewer screenshots of repetitive tasks, in this section and in subsequent sections.
+        This will be the third Certificate Authority you define in this lab, so we will show fewer screenshots of repetitive tasks in this section and in subsequent sections.

 **Step 14.1:** Click the **Nodes** icon on the icon palette on the left, and then click the blue **Add Certificate Authority** button.